Robot-supported education for children with autism

 - Department DART

-- Fields involved Digital Inclusion
+- Fields involved Digital Inclusion, Learning technology, e-learning and easy-to-read information

-- Industries involved Health, Community
+- Industries involved Community

 Children with autism spectrum disorder (ASD) are characterized by behaviors that can pose challenges to developing communication and social skills.
 The project aims to use social robots, which are embodied and can bridge the digital and real world in ways that other learning technology cannot, to teach language skills combined with social and communication skills to children with ASD.